 There is significant uncertainty related to the third-party coverage and reimbursement of newly cleared or approved medical devices.
-Normally, surgical devices are not directly covered; instead, the procedure using the device is subject to a coverage determination by the insurer.
-We believe that hospitals and ambulatory surgery centers will be our direct customers for our product candidates, and that our revenue is not directly dependent upon the receipt of reimbursement codes or reimbursement coverage by payors.
-Thus, our customers' ability to obtain coverage and adequate reimbursement for surgical procedures utilizing our products will affect demand for our current and future products.
-The commercial success of our existing and future products in both domestic and international markets also may depend in part on the availability of coverage and adequate reimbursement from third-party payors, including government payors, such as the Medicare and Medicaid programs, managed care organizations and other third-party payors.
+Normally, surgical devices are not directly covered;

+instead, the procedure using the device is subject to a coverage determination by the insurer.
+The commercial success of our existing and future products in both domestic and international markets will depend in part on the availability of coverage and adequate reimbursement from third-party payors, including government payors, such as the Medicare and Medicaid programs, managed care organizations and other third-party payors.
 Government and other third-party payors are increasingly attempting to contain health care costs by limiting both coverage and the level of reimbursement for new products and, as a result, they may not cover or provide adequate payment for our existing and future products.
 These payors may conclude that our products are not as safe or effective as existing devices or that procedures using our devices are not as safe or effective as the existing procedures using other devices.
 These payors may also conclude that the overall cost of the procedure using one of our devices exceeds the overall cost of the competing procedure using another type of device, and third-party payors may not approve our products for coverage and adequate reimbursement.
-The failure to obtain coverage and adequate reimbursement for surgical procedures using our products or health care cost containment initiatives that limit or restrict such reimbursement may reduce any future product revenue.
+The failure to obtain coverage and adequate reimbursement for our existing and future products or health care cost containment initiatives that limit or restrict reimbursement for our existing and future products may reduce any future product revenue.